Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Possibility of Preserving Diverse Preferences

 A similar result by \citet{duersch2012pure} showed that Nash equilibrium in pure strategies exists in a symmetric two-player zero-sum game if and only if it is not a generalized rock-paper-scissors matrix (gRPS).
 Their notion of gRPS is equivalent to games without any Condorcet winning response in our setting.

-For a specific instance of NLHF, our Theorem~\ref{thm:Condorcet winning response} strengthens this result by further proving that when such an equilibrium exists, it is unique.
+In the context of NLHF, our Theorem~\ref{thm:Condorcet winning response} strengthens this result by further proving that when such an equilibrium exists, it is unique.
 This refinement is significant, as uniqueness ensures stability in equilibrium selection.
 In traditional social choice theory, a social choice function is said to be Condorcet consistent if it returns the Condorcet winning response whenever one exists.
-Thus, our Theorem~\ref{thm:Condorcet winning response} directly leads to the following proposition: \begin{proposition} The Nash equilibrium of NLHF, when considered as a function of human preferences, is Condorcet consistent. \end{proposition}
+Thus, our Theorem~\ref{thm:Condorcet winning response} directly leads to the following proposition: \begin{proposition} Under Assumption~\ref{ass:strict_preference}, the Nash equilibrium of NLHF, when considered as a function of human preferences, is Condorcet consistent. \end{proposition}

 Therefore, calculating the probability of having only mixed-strategy Nash equilibria in NLHF reduces to estimating the probability of having no Condorcet winning response.
 We will discuss this probability analysis in the next subsection.